Imagine Ads in Streetviews Images

-Imagine that you are the owner of the Eugene O’Neill Theatre in Manhattan, New York, and you have a marquee banner that lets passersby know what performances are currently taking place on your stage, as well as posters advertising coming attractions.
+Imagine that you are the owner of the Eugene O’Neill Theatre in Manhattan, New York, and you have a marquee banner that lets passerbys know what performances are currently taking place on your stage, as well as posters advertising coming attractions.
 How helpful might streetviews Images with Ads in them be?

 Google has captured images of your theatre for Google Maps StreetViews, and have included many images that you may have uploaded via Google’s Local Business Center, or that others have taken of the area around the theater.

-An image from Google’s Streetview of the theatre shows at least four billboard posters on the front wall of the building, which can be seen by viewers.
+An image from Google’s Streetview of the theatre shows at least four billboard posters on the front wall of the building, which viewers can see.

-Chances are that the posters may be outdated.
-Imagine being able to update them, as the owner of the theatre.
+The chances are that the posters may be outdated.
+Imagine being able to update them as the owner of the theatre.
 Or to sell those spots to advertisers?

-Google has also added the ability for business owners to add images to their local business listings, that can be displayed in a Streetview display of a business location, such as the following:
+Google has also added the ability for business owners to add images to their local business listings that can display a Streetviews image display of a business location, such as the following:

 Imagine a site owner being able to update parts of images, such as marquees.
 I would imagine that they would only be able to change their images, rather than one’s submitted by someone else, as the above image seems to be.

-Or imagine a property owner allowing others to bid upon adding images, or adding messages in posters or banners that might appear in an image in Google’s Streetview pictures.
+Or imagine a property owner allowing others to bid upon adding images, or adding messages in posters or banners that might appear in an image in Google’s Streetview images.

 A patent filing from Google describes a way for Google to let property owners claim their properties in Streetview, to make changes to streetview scenes and associated images, and to allow people to bid to advertise on those pictures.